Winston-Salem State University

-Winston-Salem State University (WSSU) is a historically black public university in Winston-Salem, North Carolina.
+Winston-Salem State University (WSSU) is a public historically black university in Winston-Salem, North Carolina, United States.
 It is part of the University of North Carolina system.

 History

 Winston-Salem State University was founded as "Slater Industrial Academy" on September 28, 1892.
 In 1925, the North Carolina General Assembly renamed the school "Winston-Salem Teachers College" and the North Carolina State Board of Education allowed the college to award elementary teacher education degrees, making it the first black institution to provide this specialized training.

 In 2020, MacKenzie Scott donated $30 million to Winston-Salem State which is the second largest single gift in the university's history.
 In 2025, she donated an additional $50 million which is the largest single gift in the university's history.

 Academics

 Winston-Salem State offers over 40 academic majors and 10 graduate degrees.
 The school enrolls approximately 5,200 students and employs 400 faculty and over 550 staff members.